EliuPineda/shaker/docs/index.md

     if (isWindows) {
       hotspotLink.style.display = 'inline-block';
     } else {
-      instructions.innerHTML = 'It looks like you are using macOS.
-To share internet, go to "System Preferences" → "Sharing" → "Internet Sharing".';
+      instructions.innerHTML = 'It looks like you are using Android or iOS';
     }
   };
 </script>